 Fight to Clean Up the Anacostia River Goes to Court

-“The Anacostia has the potential to become the District’s crown jewel, but instead it’s a muddy waterway that kills fish,” said Howard Fox, the Earthjustice attorney handling the case.
-“Congress passed the Clean Water Act to make every waterway fishable and swimmable.
-Thirty years later, we have a river flowing through the heart of the nation’s capital that still falls far short of that goal.”
+“The Anacostia has the potential to become the District’s crown jewel, but instead it’s a muddy waterway that kills fish,” said Howard Fox of Earthjustice.
+“Congress passed the Clean Water Act with the goal of making every waterway fishable and swimmable.
+Now, 30 years later, we have a river flowing through the heart of the nation’s capital that still falls drastically short of that goal.”

-The Clean Water Act requires EPA to address the continuing water quality problems plaguing the Anacostia by approving or establishing “total maximum daily loads” (TMDLs) for each relevant pollutant.
+The Clean Water Act requires EPA to address the continuing pollution problems plaguing the Anacostia by approving or establishing “total maximum daily loads” (TMDLs) for each relevant pollutant.
 These pollutant loads must be set at a level necessary to bring the Anacostia into compliance with water quality standards.
-In today’s motion, Earthjustice and Friends of the Earth argue that the first two TMDLs established for the Anacostia — one for oxygen depletion and one for turbidity — are too weak and allow continued violation of water quality standards.
+In the lawsuit filed today, Earthjustice and Friends of the Earth allege that the first two TMDLs established for the Anacostia — one for biochemical oxygen demand and one for total suspended solids — are too weak and allow continued violation of water quality standards.

-For example, the TMDLs allow averaging of pollutant levels over long periods of time — as much as a year — even though the Clean Water Act requires that TMDLs be set as “daily” limits.
+The TMDLs allow averaging of pollution levels over long periods of time — as much as a year — even though the Clean Water Act clearly requires that TMDLs be set as “daily” limits.
 According to Fox, even short doses of the pollutants are capable of doing serious damage.
 “Fish die from short-term pollutant peaks — and murky, polluted water keeps people from enjoying the river even if it only occurs on some days,” said Fox.

-The case is Friends of the Earth v.
-EPA [Docket No. 04cv92 RMU], before the U.S. District Court for the District of Columbia.
+The suit was filed today in the U.S. District Court for the District of Columbia.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.